Scottish Reformation: Church polity

 The First Book of Discipline envisaged the establishment of reformed ministers in each of approximately 1,080 parishes.
 By the end of 1561, 240 of these places had been filled.
 By 1567 there were about 850 clergy and by 1574 there were just over 1,000.
 These were mainly concentrated in the south and east.
 In the Highlands there were shortages and very few spoke the Gaelic of the local population.
-The universities were unable supply sufficient trained ministers over a generation and many (over three-quarters in 1574) held the junior post of readers, rather than qualified ministers.
+The universities were unable to supply sufficient trained ministers over a generation and many (over three-quarters in 1574) held the junior post of readers, rather than qualified ministers.
 The bulk of these were former Catholic clergy.
 The untidy system of thirteen medieval dioceses was to be replaced by ten more rational districts, each to be overseen by a superintendent.
 This plan was complicated by the conversion of three bishops to Protestantism, who were allowed to remain in their posts.
 Few superintendents were appointed and temporary commissioners were nominated to fill the gaps.
 In 1576, when the General Assembly considered the structure of the Kirk, it recognised five offices: archbishops, bishops, superintendents, commissioners, and visitors.

 Beside these posts was a system of church courts of kirk sessions and presbyteries, which dealt with discipline and administration.
 Some local sessions had existed before 1560, moderators emerged in 1563, but the presbytery not until 1580.
 By the 1590s Scotland was organized into about 50 presbyteries with about 20 ministers in each.
 Above them stood a dozen or so synods and at the apex the general assembly.
 The system of kirk sessions gave considerable power within the new kirk to local lairds, who were able to take on the dignity and authority of an elder.